triton-inference-server/server/docs/perf_client.rst

 By default perf\_client measures your model's latency and throughput using the lowest possible load on the model.
-To do this perf\_client sends one inference request to the server and waits for the response.
+To do this perf\_client sends one inference request to Triton and waits for the response.
 When that response is received, the perf\_client immediately sends another request, and then repeats this process during the measurement windows.
 The number of outstanding inference requests is referred to